alexeyev/apertium2ud/README.md

 ```
 The latest uploaded version is 0.0.8.

+**NB!**

+1. The instrument is far from being perfect.
+2. It was originally developed for working with `apertium-kir`, i.e. with Kyrgyz language.
-NB!
-The latest version from PyPI (yes, you can install the tool via pip) is equipped with the [apertium-kir](https://github.com/apertium/apertium-kir/blob/main/apertium-kir.kir.udx) `.udx` file rules.
+3. The latest version from PyPI is equipped with the [apertium-kir](https://github.com/apertium/apertium-kir/blob/main/apertium-kir.kir.udx) `.udx` file rules.
+For other languages, you may need to make some updates.

 To build the machine-readable mapping, run